Kiaramarnitt/holy/doc/ORSD/Use_Case_Specification.md

 ## Name: Use Case 2 – Governmental Institutions: Monitoring

 **Description:** Monitoring the development of other nations in the evolving industry of hydrogen is important, but requires access to numerous sources and time to structure information accordingly.
-To enable holistic monitoring, a government institution uses the HOLY knowledge structure and preceding text-processing-pipeline.
-Thanks to HOLY, the institution can access information about the development of projects, number of organizations, and fields of applications in its nation and other nations.
+To enable holistic monitoring, a government institution uses the HOLY knowledge structure and preceding text-processing pipeline.
+Thanks to HOLY, the institution can access information about the development of projects, the number of organizations, and fields of applications in its nation and other nations.
 Thanks to the use of other vocabularies and ontologies and the alignment with classification standards, other knowledge graphs or databases can be integrated with HOLY, enabling institutions an even broader use.

 **Actors**: Governmental institutions